CumulusNetworks/docs/content/cumulus-linux-40/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

     {{%notice warning%}}

 A runtime configuration is non-persistent.
-The configuration you create here does not persist after you reboot the switch.
+The configuration you create does not persist after you reboot the switch.

     {{%/notice%}}